-Single title - Lithuania Office
+Single title - Liaison Office of the Foundation Lithuania

 "An outstanding German statesman and a great European has passed away.
 The Konrad-Adenauer-Stiftung mourns the loss of former German Chancellor Dr. Helmut Kohl, the Chancellor of German reunification and Honorary Citizen of Europe.